 5 specially modified yoga exercises to work every muscle in your body, and cleanse & unblock the energy system.
-This yoga workout has been designed for healing, body balance & longevity.
+A yoga workout for healing, body balance & longevity.

 In 1985 a book called The Ancient Secret of the Fountain of Youth written by Peter Kelder was published which for the first time fully described an exercise program for anti-aging.